TV Buying Guide 2025

 There are two kinds of screen technology.

-The first is QLED or LED technology.
-The usual LCD matrixes are built on different technologies but on the same principle.
+The first option is QLED or LED technology.
+Different technologies build the usual LCD matrices, but rely on the same principle.

 One noticeable advantage of this technology is that LED and QLED are cheaper than others.

 LED and QLED have good brightness.
-TVs of this type should be chosen when put in such bright and sun-drenched light rooms.
+Homeowners should choose TVs of this type for bright, sun-drenched rooms.

 There is no perfect black color in LED and QLED.
-When there is no picture and in a dimly lit room, you may notice that the screen continues to glow.
-This flaw is just absent in the TVs of the other camp.
-These are OLED and QD-OLED on quantum dots.
+In a dimly lit room, you may notice the screen glowing when no picture appears.

 OLED displays will have a much deeper black color than screens with constant backlight illumination.
 In OLED, each pixel glows separately and independently.
-The pixels go out when the power is removed, so you get a deep black color without halos.
+Removing power turns off the pixels, producing a deep black color without halos.

 And such TVs are more suitable for movie lovers.

-OLED and QD-OLED have less bright images, but LCD TVs will be more colorful in a lighted room.
+OLED and QD-OLED have less bright images, but LCD TVs will be more colorful in a lit room.
 That is, they will have a better brightness index.
 It is QLED and LED.

 Here is their main difference, so you need to determine the usage scenarios in advance.

-If you have a limited budget and like to watch movies in a room with dimmed light but do not have enough money for OLED, consider LED or QLED LCD TVs with Full Array Local Dimming technology.
+If you’re on a budget and enjoy movies in low light, consider an LED or QLED LCD TV with Full Array Local Dimming instead of OLED.

-You can also consider Mini LED TVs.
+Mini LED TVs are also worth considering.
 The backlight consists of tiny LEDs, so the light from the backlight practically does not penetrate the screen’s surface.
-These TVs have excellent image performance but can also be attributed to LCD models.
+These TVs deliver excellent image performance, but LCD models can offer similar quality.

 Brightness

 Brightness should be high.
-A TV with a backlight of about 600 nits or more is needed for a full HDR display.
+A TV with a 600-nit or higher backlight is needed to achieve a full HDR display.

 Also, pay attention to the type of backlighting and favor Direct LED (DLED) and Mini-LED.
-A 350-400 nits brightness will do if you don’t need HDR.
+A 350-400 nit brightness will do if you don’t need HDR.

 HDR